-Earthquake in Central Visayas (October 2013)
+6. Earthquake in Central Visayas (October 2013)

-An earthquake of tectonic origin with 7.2 magnitude occurred in Region VII on 15 Oct 2013 at about 8:12AM with an epicenter at Sagbayan, Bohol and recorde 3,198 aftershocks and 94 of which were felt.
+An earthquake of tectonic origin with 7.2 magnitude occurred in Region VII on 15 October 2013 at about 8:12AM with an epicenter at Sagbayan, Bohol and recorded 3,198 aftershocks and 94 of which were felt.
 It causes 222 fatalities, 976 were injured, and 8 were missing.

-Secondary to the landslide quake. incidents occurred in different municipalities in Bohol.
-Stampede at Barba occurred Sports Complex in Toledo City and Pinamungahan Auditorium both in
+Secondary to the quake, landslide incidents different occurred in municipalities in Bohol.
+Stampede occurred at Barba Sports Complex in Toledo City and Pinamungahan Auditorium both in Cebu.
+A ground subsidence was also reported by Mines and Geosciences Bureau

-Cebu.
-A ground subsidence was also reported by Mines and Geosciences Bureau (MGB) at Purok 7 and 8 Barangay Poblacion I, Tagbilaran City, Bohol and residents nearby were advised to preemptively evacuate.
+(MGB) at Purok 7 and 8 Barangay Poblacion I, Tagbilaran City, Bohol and residents nearby were advised to preemptively evacuate.